-PSCs provide the surfaces for the heterogeneous reactions that result in ozone loss, and they also sequester and re-distribute (or remove) nitric acid and water from the stratosphere.
-The heterogeneous reaction rates on PSCs are known from laboratory measurements but are rather poorly constrained by atmospheric observations, particularly of the chemical composition of the particles.
+PSCs provide both the surfaces for the heterogeneous reactions that result in ozone loss, but are also thought to both sequester and re-distribute (or remove) nitric acid and water from the stratosphere.
+The heterogeneous reaction rates on PSCs are known from laboratory measurements but are rather poorly constrained by observations because of the lack of observations.
 A wide number of questions are still open with respect to the types of PSCs and their composition.
-These questions were principally addressed during SOLVE-THESEO 2000 by direct measurement and analysis of the chemical and physical composition of PSCs.
+These questions were principally addressed during SOLVE-THESEO 2000 by direct measurements and analysis of the chemical and physical composition of PSCs.
 Information was needed on the temporal evolution of PSCs, in particular the nucleation of these particles and the evolution of their size distributions.

-Other important questions for PSCs concerned the spatial and horizontal morphologies of the PSC types and size distributions, and their relation to the broad temperature fields.
-A good understanding of these factors is necessary for broad-scale models to include valid parameterizations for PSC occurrence and the subsequent heterogeneous activation and denitrification process.
+Important unknowns for PSCs are the spatial and horizontal morphologies of the PSC types, size distributions, and relationships to the broad temperature fields.
+These quantities are necessary for determining from broad scale model and analysis quantities parameterizations of type, size, and surface area in models.
+These parameterizations will be used to characterize the heterogeneous reaction rates and denitrification effects.

-1.1.3 Improved quantification of the activation and deactivation of halogen oxides
+1.1.3 Improved quantification of the activation and deactivation of ClO